-The Time Manager (menu: Edit > Project Settings > Time) lets you set a number of properties that control timing within your game.
+The Time settings (menu: Edit > Project Settings, then the Time_ category) lets you set a number of properties that control timing within your game.

 |Fixed Timestep||A framerate-independent interval that dictates when physics calculations and FixedUpdate() events are performed.|

 |Maximum Allowed Timestep||A framerate-independent interval that caps the worst case scenario when frame-rate is low.
 Physics calculations and FixedUpdate() events will not be performed for longer time than specified.|